 Be sure to check which GPUs are coupled with your Graphics Card.
 Same goes for AMD GPUs (Yes.
 You heard me, I said AMD, they make graphics cards as well).
 I advise you to check if the casing can house the Graphics Card as well.

 RAM is used to store data and is used instead of the Hard Drive because it’s way faster.
 So, your games data would be temporarily stored on your RAM.

 It means that if you have more RAM, you will have more data stored on it at once and would make things a whole lot better.

 If a game had to pull data from your Hard Drive on its own, the entire time, your gaming experience would be extremely slow.

-Anyway RAM types play a huge part in the speed of your system.
-Similar to Graphics Cards, the memory types comes in DDR, DDR2, DDR3 and DDR4.
+Anyway, RAM types play a huge part in the speed of your system.
+Similar to Graphics Cards, the memory types come in DDR, DDR2, DDR3 and DDR4.
 Again, the newer the RAM type/technology the faster and better the RAM would be.
 A newer RAM type incorporates faster speeds and less work for your PC as a unit.